colleenxm/AutomatedThesaurus/DEVELOPMENT.md

 * Try out merriam webster API
 * Allow user to input a word
 * Get it to return just the synonym
+## 5/15/20
+* Is able to use nlohmann for json parsing
+* Corrent functionality: input a word in terminal, returns a synonym
+# TODO
+* Error handling -> handle empty input, handle multiple words, handle invalid words
+* Read entire paragraph, suggest specific words to be improved *